Tamara Davidson

-Tamara Davidson (also known by her Haida name Laanas) is a member of the Legislative Assembly of British Columbia (MLA), representing the electoral district of North Coast-Haida Gwaii as a member of the BC New Democratic Party.
-A member of the Haida Nation, Davidson previously served on the Council of the Haida Nation.
+Tamara Davidson MLA (also known by her Haida name Laanas) is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of North Coast-Haida Gwaii since 2024.
+She is a member of the New Democratic Party.
+Prior to entering provincial politics, she served on the Council of the Haida Nation.